philsinatra/IDM221/instructor_materials/IDM221-06-box_model.md

 }
 ```

 ^ There are various styles available.
-Here are some examples, a full list is available online (check the lecture notes for the URL).
+Here are some s, a full list is available online (check the lecture notes for the URL).

 ^ [http://www.w3schools.com/cssref/pr_border-style.asp](http://www.w3schools.com/cssref/pr_border-style.asp)